-Without the concept of Crowd-funding, America might not have the Statue of Liberty.
+Joseph Pulitzer crowd-funded the Statue of Liberty’s pedestal.
+Without this campaign, America might not have the Statue.
 And without Josef Pulitzer’s New York World Newspaper, Lady Liberty just might have ended up in Baltimore, Boston, Philadelphia or San Francisco.
-Thanks to his keen sense of marketing, Joseph Pulitzer crowd-funded the Statue of Liberty as we know her today.
+Thanks to his keen sense of innovative marketing, Joseph Pulitzer crowd-funded the Statue of Liberty as we know her today.

 The Statue of Liberty was originally the brainchild of French law professor and politician, Rene de Laboulave as a 100th birthday gift to America.
 He believed that a monument to American Independence and the abolishment of slavery should be a joint venture between France and the United States.